 The university has established COVID-19 testing requirements for graduate and professional school students.
 The requirements apply to 1) new graduate and professional students living on-campus or in off-campus subsidized housing and 2) to graduate and professional students returning to on-campus…Read full answer about What are the testing requirements for incoming or returning graduate or professional school students?

 We recognize returning to the workplace may be a concern for some employees.
 The health and safety of our community is our top priority.
-In following guidance from Santa Clara County Public Health, the university is implementing new protocols and…Read full answer about If I am directed to report to work on-site after pay continuation ends, but I am not comfortable doing so due to health concerns, what are my options?
+In following guidance from Santa Clara County Public Health, the university is implementing new protocols and…Read full answer about If I am directed to report to work on-site, but I am not comfortable doing so, what are my options?

 After much consideration and careful planning, this year’s budgetary challenges have unfortunately resulted in 208 permanent layoffs.
 They have also required 30 temporary layoffs (furloughs).
 Units across the university were able to avoid even greater workforce reductions by permanently eliminating…Read full answer about How many positions were eliminated?